IVSoftware/sort_specific_node/readme.md

 # Sort Specific Node

-This sample answers the question of how to apply an sort to a specific single node in a `TreeView` leaving the rest untouched.
+This will answer the question of how to apply an sort to a specific single node in a `TreeView` leaving the rest untouched.

 ![before and after sort node z ascending](https://github.com/IVSoftware/sort_specific_node/blob/master/sort_specific_node/ReadMe/screenshot.png)